All Share (J203) = 120 870

 A forex broker’s dedication to customers is at the center of each successful trading experience.
 Therefore, helpful customer service personnel are essential when further information is needed.

-A growing number of brokers are adapting their customer service departments to meet their international clientele’s needs better.
+A growing number of brokers are adapting their customer service departments to better meet their international clientele’s needs.

 Education and Research